Name: Kevin Myles

 I’m the lucky guy who absolutely loves training.
 I understand that it can be a difficult thing for others to stay with but it never has been for me.
 I have loved to exercise for as long as I can remember.
 I’ve always equated it with self improvement both athletically and self esteem wise.
 My fitness journey started as an extension of the sports I loved.
 The more I practiced, the better I did and the more I wanted to keep improving.
 But mostly I just loved playing.
 You’d have to drag me off the field or the court.
 So when I started lifting, you’d have to drag me out of the gym.
 And when I wasn’t playing sports or working out I was reading about playing sports and working out.

 My passion started to radiate outward.
 I started reading everything I could on training and nutrition.
 I got a job in the weight room at college.
-After I completed all the requirements for my major I did 2 more years of school studying all the science related classes and qualifying for chiropractic college.
-By then I was burned out on school so I started working in a family owned health food store and worked there for 6 years while also doing some personal training on the side.
+After I completed all the requirements for my Criminal Justice major, I did 2 more years of school studying all the science related classes I would need to qualify for chiropractic college.
+By then I was burned out on school so I started working in a very nice health food store and I worked there for 6 years while also doing some personal training on the side.
 It was during this time I competed in some bodybuilding shows taking 4th in the Natural California and 3rd in the Natural Northern USA.
 At only 215 pounds I still needed more size for my frame.
-But competing took a back seat as I was recruited by the General Manager of Gold’s Gym to come and work for them and I spent 8 years there as a manager.
-It was while there I met Terry Goodlad and we started working on various projects and ideas that have led me to be here with you.
+But competing took a back seat as I was recruited by the General Manager of Gold’s Gym in Northern California to come and work for them and I spent 8 years working as manager of Gold’s Gym in San Jose.
+It was while there I met Terry Goodlad, discovered we had very similar visions and we started working on various projects and ideas including Bodysport, Bellafit Magazine and Fitlife Magazine.